jon-jc/socialmedia-clone/README.md

 # Social Media Clone Project

-This project is a social media platform inspired by the popular platfrom Twitter, built with a focus on modern web development technologies.
+This project is a social media platform inspired by the popular platform Twitter, built with a focus on modern web development technologies.
 It's designed to offer an engaging and responsive user experience, showcasing best practices in full-stack development.

 ## Technologies Used